s-kostyaev/ivy-erlang-complete/README.md

 * record fields
 * macros names

-And also can show documentation for functions from standart library in your browser.
+And also can find definition and references or show documentation for functions from standart library in your browser.

 ![gif](https://github.com/s-kostyaev/ivy-erlang-complete/raw/master/try.gif)